-As I gear up for my next trip to South Africa - including many nights in Kruger National Park - I start a pile of items to bring on the trip.
-My thoughts turns to what monkey repellant I shall take this year; an air horn, a water squirter, rubber snakes..., I've used them all during one trip or another to keep these cute but pesky critters at bay and away from my hut or tent.
-For when they hear pots rattling in the outdoor kitchen the little bastards come scampering through the yard or swinging rapidly through tree branches towards me as if I'd rang their dinner bell instead of mine.
-They don't come alone and they aren't as timid as they may look.
-I know this first hand.
+As I gear up for my next trip to South Africa, including many nights in Kruger National Park, I start a pile of items to bring on the trip.
+My thoughts turns to what monkey repellent I will take this year; an air horn, a water squirter, rubber snakes...
+I've used them all during one trip or another to keep these cute, but monkeys at bay and away from my hut or tent.

 My first vervet monkey encounter took place way back in 2001 in Kruger National Park while staying at Skukuza camp.
 I wrote about the encounter with this mama and her baby in my first book, "Domestic Departures, A Midlife Crisis Safari."